Link Search Menu Expand Document Documentation Menu

 End-to-end acknowledgments

-When any component of a pipeline fails and is unable to send an event, the source receives no acknowledgment.
-In the case of a failure, the pipeline’s source times out.
-This gives you the ability to take any necessary actions to address the source failure, including rerunning the pipeline or logging the failure.
+If a pipeline component fails to process and send an event, then the source receives no acknowledgment.
+In the case of a failure, the pipeline’s source times out, allowing you to take necessary actions, such as rerunning the pipeline or logging the failure.

 Conditional routing

-Pipelines also support conditional routing which allows you to route events to different sinks based on specific conditions.
-To add conditional routing to a pipeline, specify a list of named routes under the route component and add specific routes to sinks under the routes property.
-Any sink with the routes property will only accept events that match at least one of the routing conditions.
+Pipelines also support conditional routing, which enables the routing of events to different sinks based on specific conditions.
+To add conditional routing, specify a list of named routes using the route component and assign specific routes to sinks using the routes property.
+Any sink with the routes property will only accept events matching at least one of the routing conditions.

 conditional-routing-sample-pipeline: